 It seems that many shippers have a lot of questions about the Bill of Lading (BOL) document used when shipping freight.
-This document is essential for shippers and carriers alike, and even more important that the information is accurate.
-Here at LTX Solutions, we deal with all types of BOL’s, depending on our customer’s preferences and needs.
+This document is essential for shippers and carriers alike.
+More importantly, the information needs to be accurate.

-In this article, we will review what exactly a bill of lading is, who/how they are created and some important exceptions to remember.
+In this article, we are going to take a look at what exactly a bill of lading is, who handles them, how they are created, and a few other important things to remember.

 What is a Bill of Lading?

 A bill of lading is a legally binding document between the shipper of the goods and the carrier detailing the type, quantity, and destination of the goods being carried.
 The BOL also serves as a receipt of the shipment once they are received at the agreed-upon destination.
 This document must accompany each freight shipment and must be signed by an authorized representative from the carrier, shipper, and consignee.